martinmernerfer-dot/Current/Atomic ideas/Fracasar sin que alguien lo sepa..md

 *why it matters*
 --
 *Miedo a ser percibido mal*
+Mi vida esta plagada por un miedo a ser percibido como incompetente.
+Tanto así, que me detiene de intentar.

-No puedes controlar como tus esfuerzos son perivi
+No puedes controlar como tus esfuerzos son percibidos.

+A veces escondemos lo más precioso que tenemos por miedo a que los otros no lo aprecien tanto como nosotros.

 *Participación a medias*

 *what it says about the human experience*
 --

+"Embarrasment is an underexplored emotion"
+Algunos se atreven a